-A new approach for document image analysis and verification is presented.
-The approach utilizes connected component analysis and geometric properties of labelled regions for region of interest extraction.
-Document images containing Persian/Arabic text combined with English text, headlines, ruling lines, trade mark and cursive signature are used as a test data.
-Persian/Arabic signature extraction is investigated as a case study.
-The proposed method uses special characteristics of such signatures for extraction and verification procedures.
-A set of efficient, invariant and compact features is extracted utilizing spatial partitioning of the signature region.
-Comparative results exhibit high extraction and verification rates.
+This paper presents a new approach for document image decomposition and verification based on connected component analysis and geometric properties of labeled regions.
+The database contains document images with Persian/Arabic text combined with English text, headlines, ruling lines, trademarks and cursive signatures.
+In particular, Persian/Arabic signature extraction is investigated using special characteristics of the signature that is fairly different from English signatures.
+A set of efficient, invariant and compact features is extracted for verification purposes using spatial partitioning of the signature region.
+Comparative results show the robustness of the proposed method.